 Signature Examples for Emailed Documents

-Quick Tip: Don't use your work email address for job searching.
+Don't use your work email address for job searching.
 Use your personal email account, or set up a unique account to use just for your job hunt.
-Many free online email services exist, like Gmail and Yahoo mail, that you can use to set up a new email account exclusively for your job search.
+Many free online email services exist, like Gmail and Yahoo Mail, which you can use to set up a new email account exclusively for your job search.

 Get information on how to write a cover letter, including what to include in your cover letter, cover letter format, targeted cover letters, and cover letter samples and examples.